-Our course in split air conditioning and heat pump systems will provide you with the skills and knowledge you need to apply for the licence issued by the Australian Refrigeration Council.
-You will learn from current industry professionals in how to:
+Our course in split air-conditioning and heat pump systems will provide you with the skills and knowledge you need to apply for the licence issued by the Australian Refrigeration Council.
+Under the leadership of current industry professionals you will learn how to:

 - work with refrigerant tubing and fittings to position, assemble and start up